harshithaa23/Java_Programming/README.md

 I’ll now move on to learning **Object-Oriented Programming (OOPs)** in Java.
 Stay tuned for more updates and code snippets!

 ## 🚀 About Me
-I am passionate about coding and have embarked on this journey to strengthen my Java programming skills.
+I am passionate about coding and have embarking on this journey to strengthen my Java programming skills.
 Follow my progress as I tackle new challenges and concepts!